 I write a post like this every year and it never becomes old.
-If you are serious about making money online, having a blog is probably the most important thing you can do!
+If you are serious about making money online, one of the most important things you can do is start a blog!

 I wrote about how you can grow your Instagram account here!

 This is where blogs come in.
 There is a limit as to what you can tell your audience on Instagram or TikTok.
 You can write amazing captions that might send your followers to the “link in bio” but let’s be serious, how often do you actually click on that link?

 There is a lot of inspiration to be found via social media channels.

 However, in all honesty, if I am searching for DIY advice or blogging tips, I will rarely search for them on Instagram or TikTok.
 I will head straight to Google or Pinterest which will inevitably lead me to someone’s blog!

 So, why should you start a blog?

 I’ve probably already answered this above.
 If you are serious about quitting your day job and carving out a career for yourself online by starting your own business or becoming an Influencer like me, I would say having one is essential!

 Start a blog today and you are halfway there to making money online.

 1. It’s Yours!